malkovro/basecamp-explorer/README.md

 First things first, grab yourself an access key and access secret registering your own application on https://launchpad.37signals.com/integrations.

+Same goes for Github, create an application on: https://github.com/settings/applications/new.

 Copy the .env.example into .env and paste those there!

 ## Getting our hands dirty